SpitFireRSA/aws_wordpress_terraform/README.md

 # Luno Technical Assessment

 This repository contains the necessary components to deploy a Wordpress website running in a docker container in AWS making use of an EC2 host and a dedicated RDS MySQL database instance.
-By design the deployment is fully automated by using Terraform.
+By design the deployment is fully automated by using Terraform to the AWS eu-west-1 region.

 Please follow the instructions below to launch the project successfully.